-- We will not take enforcement action against tenants whose breach of this policy is confined solely to the number of pets they are keeping in their home. - On implementing this policy, we will grant an amnesty to all pet owners who notify us of their pets, provided those pets are not prohibited under 3.3, 3.4 and 3.5 above and are prepared to comply with the conditions set out in this policy statement, upon which point we will grant retrospective permission as if permission were being sought for a new pet and as long as the pet is not prohibited under this policy;

-Any dogs listed under section 1 of the Dangerous Dogs Act 1991 or cross breeds involving one of the species specified in that act of parliament will not be eligible for this amnesty unless they have been returned to the owner under licence, they provide the licence or certificate of exemption and agree to abide by its terms.

-/This amnesty will last for six months, after which time any pet owner who has not come forward will be liable to enforcement action if they either refuse to comply with the conditions in this policy statement or if they are keeping prohibited pets under this policy.
+- We will grant an amnesty to all pet owners who notify us of their pets, provided those pets are not prohibited under 3.3, 3.4 and 3.5 above and are prepared to comply with the conditions set out in this policy statement, upon which point we will grant retrospective permission as if permission were being sought for a new pet and as long as the pet is not prohibited under this policy; - Any dogs listed under section 1 of the Dangerous Dogs Act 1991 will not be eligible for this amnesty unless they have been returned to the owner under licence, they provide the licence and agree to abide by its terms. - This amnesty will last for six months, after which time any pet owner who has not come forward will be liable to enforcement action if they either refuse to comply with the conditions in this policy statement or if they are keeping prohibited pets under this policy.
 This enforcement action may include the direction to re-home the animal.